rotorflight/rotorflight-firmware/docs/SmartFuel.md

 SmartFuel provides an intelligent remaining-charge percentage for the flight pack.
 It is intended to give a more useful "fuel remaining" value than the simple linear voltage-to-percent curve, especially for telemetry display on the radio.

 SmartFuel always uses pack voltage as its primary input.
 A configured battery voltage sensor is required; if no voltage sensor is configured, SmartFuel forces itself to `OFF` at startup.
-In `CURRENT` mode, when both `bat_capacity` and used mAh are non-zero, the result combines the voltage-derived estimate with a consumption-based ceiling derived from the same mAh counter (see **Modes** below).
+In `CURRENT` mode, when both `bat_capacity` and used mAh are non-zero, the result is derived directly from the mAh counter against the initial voltage-derived anchor (see **Modes** below).

 Measured consumption is reported separately by the battery monitoring code and is unaffected by which SmartFuel mode is selected.